-More people are cutting the cord than ever before, and for a lot of people that means turning to a streaming service to get their TV and movie fix, whether that's using their smart TVs or a streaming stick or box.
+As we move into the very futuristic sounding 2021, more people are cutting the cord than ever before, and for a lot of people that means turning to a streaming service to get their TV and movie fix; whether that's using their smart TVs or a streaming stick or box.

 But which streaming services are the best, and what should you subscribe to every month?
 We've got you covered.

 The world of streaming services is varied, so it's time to ask yourself an honest question: what kind of TV watcher are you?
 Do you like to veg out in front of the TV and channel surf?
 Or do you prefer to look through a giant list of shows and movies and try a few things out?